 The Amplitude Envelope

-At the bottom of the current screen is the ‘amplitude envelope’ (‘AMP ENVELOPE’) which is used to shape the volume of our sound over time.
+Press ENV:FILTER twice to enter the ENV:AMP screen (or hold down SHIFT and press ENV:FILTER once).
+This is the ‘amplitude envelope’ (‘AMP ENVELOPE’) which is used to shape the volume of our sound over time.
 This is done by adjusting four parameters; ATTACK, DECAY, SUSTAIN and RELEASE.

 For our simple bass tone we don’t really need to employ any fancy envelope shaping, so I’ll save the full explanation of all envelope parameters for another tutorial.
 However one part of the envelope I do wish to edit now is the RELEASE.